Microsoft 365 - Whitelisting / DMI

 Traditional whitelisting steps

-We have split the main things you have to do in 3 articles.
+We have split the main things you have to do into the following articles.
 You should follow them in this order:

 Once you have followed these instructions, you should make sure the emails are getting through by selecting Send test mails in the SoSafe Manager (Settings / Whitelisting).
 Do not worry: after selecting the button, you will be able to specify which email adress the test mails will be sent to.